turingschool/md_launch_curriculum/Mod0/computer-setup.md

 [Trello](https://trello.com/) is a Kanban-style project management tool we will use in Mod 0.
 It and other similar tools are used by most software developers to manage the tasks within a project.

-- Please create a free account with Trello.
+- Please create a free account with Trello using your Turing email address.
 - [Bookmark this webpage on Chrome](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop), so that you can easily find it again later.
 - Create a copy of your program's Mod 0 Trello board by following the steps below:
-  1. Open the [Back End Mod 0 Trello Board](https://trello.com/b/2ynRge3d/back-end-mod-0) or the [Front End Mod 0 Trello Board](https://trello.com/b/WjbvqlqM/front-end-mod-0) to get started.
+  1. Open the [Launch Mod 0 Trello Board]() to get started. *need link*
   1. In the upper right corner, select the `...Show menu` button.
   1. Select `...
 More` about halfway down the side menu.
   1. Select `Copy board` and create a name for your personalized Trello board.
 This board will now be saved on your personal Trello account.